devopsgroup-io/catapult/README.md

 * Username: `~/secrets/configuration.yml["company"]["sendgrid_username"]`
 * Password: `~/secrets/configuration.yml["company"]["sendgrid_password"]`

-An example of implementation would be the [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/) WordPress plugin.
+An example implementation would be the [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/) WordPress plugin.

+**SMTP: Default**

+If you do not use SendGrid as your SMTP relay provider in your website software SMTP configuration, then the following default configurations will apply to assist with email deliverability:

+* TLS message encryption: If the receiving mail server supports it, the message will be TLS encrypted.

 **Bounce Management**

-* With SendGrid: Catapult automatically configures SendGrid to forward bounces to your `~/secrets/configuration.yml["company"]["email"]` to clear hard bounces every 5 days and soft bounces every 3 days.
+* **With SendGrid:** Catapult automatically configures SendGrid to forward bounces to your `~/secrets/configuration.yml["company"]["email"]` to clear hard bounces every 5 days and soft bounces every 3 days.
-* Without SendGrid: Postfix will retry sending every hour for five days.
+* **Without SendGrid:** Postfix will retry sending every hour for five days.
 Catapult cron looks for bounces and emails them to your `~/secrets/configuration.yml["company"]["email"]` daily.

 ### Upload Limits ###